inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 ---

 #### Improvement 2: Multi-Language Support
-I notice from qualitative analysis (vibe's) that the system performs worst in spanish...
+I notice from qualitative analysis (*vibe testing*) that the system performs worst in spanish...
+BM25 is optimized and trained in English, so does the re-ranker.
 **Change:** Detect comment language and route to appropriate translation + analysis pipeline
-- **Target Languages**: Spanish, French, Portuguese, German, Japanese (top non-English YouTube languages)
+- **Target Languages**: Spanish
 - **Implementation**:
   - Language detection: `langdetect` library.
-  - Translation: Upgrade to OpenAI's latest models or try other providers.
   - Analysis: Translate → Analyze in English → Present results in original language

-- **Cost Consideration**: An analysis of the cost and tokens will be performed.
+An initial idea is to translate text to English, run a single, well-tuned English BM25 + embeddings/ reranker stack (or the retrieval method that per evaluation works best); store original + translation.

 ---